-Directors shall constitute a quorum for the transaction of business at a Board meeting, and any act of a majority of those Directors present at a meeting shall be the act of the Board.
+A majority of the Board of Directors constitutes a quorum for the transaction of business at a Board meeting, and any act of a majority of those Directors present at a meeting will be considered an act of the Board, except as provided in Section 5 below, concerning removal of a director, and in Section 3 below concerning appointment of an Interim President.

 SEC.
+3. OBSERVERS TO THE BOARD.

+Two students—both of whom are members of the Vassar Student Association Cabinet selected by the VSA—serve as non-voting observers to the Board and its committees, as appropriate, and may fully participate in discussions at board meetings.
+Student observers may present issues of importance to the Board by notifying both the Executive Director and the President of their interest to do so no less than fourteen days in advance of such meeting.

+SEC.
+4. ADDITIONAL BOARD PARTICIPANTS.

-3. OBSERVERS TO THE BOARD...Advisors are meant to provide guidance or perspective on the needs and interests of a specific constituency of alums..VACANCIES.
+The Board may name Advisors to attend meetings of the Board and to participate on committees of the Board, in a non-voting capacity.
+Advisors are meant to provide guidance or perspective on the needs and interests of a specific constituency of alums.

+The two co-chairs of the African American Alumnae/i of Vassar College (“AAAVC”), formed in 1984 as a steering committee of the Association, will serve as AAAVC Advisors to the Board and fully participate in discussions at board meetings.

+SEC.
+5. EXECUTIVE SESSIONS OF THE BOARD.

+The Board may meet in executive session to continue their discussion of agenda items and other matters.
+Executive sessions will consist solely of Association Directors and such other individual(s) as the President may invite, as appropriate, to contribute to consideration of a particular topic.

+SEC.
+6. VACANCIES.

 Should any Director position become vacant before the term of that Director has expired, the President, in consultation with the Nominating & Governance Committee, may designate an individual to fill such vacancy.
-The designee’s role shall be non-voting unless and until the Board ratifies the appointment.
-If the President is unable to complete the full term for any reason, the Vice President with greatest seniority on the Board shall perform the duties of the President until such time as a new President is elected pursuant to Articles XII and XIII.
+The designee’s role will be non-voting unless and until the Board ratifies the appointment.
+Any such designee will also be subject to ratification by the Association, at the next Annual Meeting.

+If the President is unable to complete the full term for any reason, the Directors will nominate and elect an interim President from among those Directors currently serving, provided that a vote for Interim President will require a majority of two-thirds (⅔) of the Directors eligible to vote.
+Such interim President will serve until a new President is elected pursuant to the process described in these Bylaws.

 SEC.
-4. VOTING.
+7. VOTING.

-The majority vote of the Directors present at a meeting shall be the act of the Board, provided that a quorum is present.
+Except as otherwise provided, a majority vote of the Directors present at a meeting will be an act of the Board, provided that a quorum is present.
 In addition, any action may be taken without an in-person meeting if all Directors consent in writing (by mail or electronic mail) to the adoption of the action.
-In all such cases, the votes will be confirmed and recorded by the Executive Director.
+In all such cases, the Executive Director will confirm and record the votes.

 SEC.
-5. RESIGNATION AND REMOVAL..
+8. RESIGNATION AND REMOVAL.

+Upon the recommendation of the Nominations and Governance Committee acting in conjunction with the President, the Board may remove or reassign a committee chair, other than the chair of the Nominating and Governance Committee, as necessary or appropriate.
+The chair of the Nominating and Governance Committee may be removed by the Association’s members, and such chair’s authority to act as an officer may be suspended by the Board for cause.

-A director may resign from the Board by submitting a written resignation to the President.
+A Director may resign from the Board by submitting a written resignation to the President.

-A Director may be removed by a two-thirds vote of the Board.
+A Director may be removed by a two-thirds vote of the Board at a properly noticed meeting.